P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Experiments

 \subsection{Setup}

-We train a RNN model shown in Fig.~\ref{fig:rnncell} on MNIST~\cite{lecun1998gradient}.
-This is achieved by \textit{numpy} and those parameters are updated in a manner of Algorithm~\ref{alg:RNN algorithm}.
+We train a RNN model shown in Fig.\ref{fig:rnncell} on MNIST~\cite{lecun1998gradient} and IMDb~\cite{dodds2006popular}.
+This is achieved by NumPy, and those parameters are updated in a manner of Algorithm~\ref{alg:RNN algorithm}.
 The MNIST dataset has 55,000 training samples and 10,000 test samples and was first introduced in~\cite{lecun1998gradient} to train handwritten-digit image recognition.
-To make a fair comparison, all the experiments related to MNIST are conducted in 1000 iterations on a 64-bit Ubuntu 16.04 system.
+The IMDb dataset consists of 50,000 movie reviews~(half negative and half positive).
+This dataset is split evenly into 25,000 reviews for training and 25,000 reviews for testing.
+All the experiments related to MNIST are conducted in 1000 iterations on a 64-bit Ubuntu 16.04 system.

-In addition, our experiments are also conducted on a text.
+Furthermore, our experiments are also conducted on a text.
 The text could also be accessed from our open-source code repository.
 Training on a text is a typical RNN task.
-We achieve a typical RNN model and unfolded it to $N$ cells with numpy and $N$ is also the length of the input sequence.
+We achieved a typical RNN model and unfolded it to $N$ cells with NumPy and $N$ is also the length of the input sequence.
 In our experiments, we adopt a kind of smooth loss.
 These experiments are performed on a Macbook Pro with an Intel 3.1~GHz Core i5 Processor and 8~GB Memory.

+In our paralleled experiments, we train ADMMiRNN, SP-ADMMiRNN, and AP-ADMMiRNN on MNIST in 30 iterations.
+Those experiments are performed on an Ubuntu-16 system with two 1080-Ti GPUs.

-In all of our experiments, we utilize a fixed value strategy for these hyperparameters, such as $\rho_1, \rho_2$ and $\rho_3$.
+We utilize a fixed value strategy for these hyperparameters in all of our experiments, such as $\rho_1, \rho_2$, and $\rho_3$.